Choosing the right builder for your conversion project

 Conversions are not a simple, off-the-shelf purchase.
 Each one will be a different job, whether it involves turning a box room into an en-suite, or turning an unloved basement space into a high-end home cinema room.

-When looking for a tradesman for your conversion, it’s sensible to speak to ones who have performed similar builds to the one you have planned - if you are hoping to convert your garage, for example, find tradesman who have performed plenty of similar jobs.
+When looking for a tradesperson for your conversion, it’s sensible to speak to ones who have performed similar builds to the one you have planned - if you are hoping to convert your garage, for example, find tradesperson who have performed plenty of similar jobs.

 As well as seeing the finished product, seeing a work in progress can also be invaluable, as Lewis explains: